solana-foundation/developer-content/docs/programs/anchor/idl.md

 ## Discriminators

-Anchor assigns a unique 8-byte discriminator to each instruction and account type in a program.
+Anchor assigns a unique 8 byte discriminator to each instruction and account type in a program.
 These discriminators serve as identifiers to distinguish between different instructions or account types.

+The discriminator is generated using the first 8 bytes of the Sha256 hash of a prefix combined with the instruction or account name.
+As of Anchor v0.30, these discriminators are included in the IDL file.

 Note that when working with Anchor, you typically won't need to interact directly with these discriminators.
 This section is primarily to provide context on how the discriminator is generated and used.

-The discriminator is generated using the first 8 bytes of the Sha256 hash of a prefix combined with the instruction or account name.
-As of Anchor v0.30, these discriminators are included in the IDL file.

 <!-- prettier-ignore -->
 <Tabs items={['Instructions', 'Accounts']}>